-- Validity testing conducted at the Patient/Encounter Level: - Validity of PHQ-9: - The developer references testing of construct validity in the literature, using mental health professional re-interview as the criterion standard. - Sensitivity of a PHQ-9 score greater than 10 is 88 percent - Specificity of a PHQ-9 score greater than 10 is also 88 percent - ROC analysis: area under the curve for the PHQ-9 in diagnosing major depression was 0.95 - The developer also presents empirical encounter-level validity testing by analyzing the results of their standard data quality checks and audits.
-These checks are done on (1) date of birth, (2) date of service, (3) icd-10 codes used, (4) attestation of inclusion of patients, (5) exclusions to the measure. - 49 percent of groups passed with no errors; 58 percent of those that submitted data passed initial quality checks; 30 percent of groups that submitted data were audited; 94 percent passed the audit. - Percent agreement statistics or positive and negative predictive values were not provided. - The developer does not provide additional validity testing of the PHQ-9M. - The developer does not present results for all critical data elements; therefore, this testing does not meet the NQF threshold for critical data element testing. - Validity testing conducted at the Accountable Entity Level: - The developer presents empirical testing at the accountable entity level, testing against several different constructs. - Correlation between depression remission (PHQ-9 < 5) at six months and depression response (PHQ-9 greater than or equal to 50% improved from index initial PHQ-9 score) at six months.
-The developer hypothesizes that clinics that have high response rates are also likely to have high remission rates for both adults and adolescents. - R-squared (adults) = 0.8922 - R-squared (adolescents) = 0.8386

-- Correlation between depression response at six months and rates of follow-up with a PHQ-9/9M at six months.
+- Validity of the of PHQ-9: - The developer references testing of construct validity in the literature, using mental health professional re-interview as the criterion standard. - Sensitivity of a PHQ-9 score greater than 10 is 88 percent - Specificity of a PHQ-9 score greater than 10 is also 88 percent - ROC analysis: area under the curve for the PHQ-9 in diagnosing major depression was 0.95 - Validity testing conducted at the Patient/Encounter Level: - O The developer also presents empirical encounter-level validity testing by analyzing the results of their standard data quality checks and audits.
+These checks are done on (1) date of birth, (2) date of service, (3) ICD-10 codes used, (4) attestation of inclusion of patients, (5) exclusions to the measure. - 49 percent of groups passed with no errors; 58 percent of those that submitted data passed initial quality checks; 30 percent of groups that submitted data were audited; 94 percent passed the audit. - Percent agreement statistics or positive and negative predictive values were not provided. - The developer does not provide additional validity testing of the PHQ-9M. - The developer does not present results for all critical data elements; therefore, this testing does not meet the NQF threshold for critical data element testing. - Validity testing conducted at the Accountable Entity Level: - The developer presents empirical testing at the accountable entity level, testing against several different constructs. - Correlation between depression remission (PHQ-9 < 5) at six months and depression response (PHQ-9 greater than or equal to 50% improved from index initial PHQ-9 score) at six months.
+The developer hypothesized that clinics that have high response rates are also likely to have high remission rates for both adults and adolescents. - R-squared (adults) = 0.8922 - R-squared (adolescents) = 0.8386 - O Correlation between depression response at six months and rates of follow-up with a PHQ-9/9M at six months.
 The developer hypothesizes that patients who receive regular screening are more likely to achieve remission for both adults and adolescents.

-- R-squared (adults) = 0.6049
+- R-squared (adults) = 0.75

-- R-squared (adolescents) = 0.6922
+- R-squared (adolescents) = 0.7831

-- Correlation between patients who achieve remission at six months and patients who achieve response at six months but not remission.
-The developer hypothesizes that clinics that have high response rates are also likely to have low response with no remission rates for both adults and adolescents.
+- O Correlation between patients who achieve remission at six months and patients who achieve response at six months but not remission.
+The developer hypothesized that clinics that have high response rates are also likely to have low response with no remission rates for both adults and adolescents.

 - R-squared (adults) = 0.3244

 - R-squared (adolescents) 0.3166

+- Note that neither 'achieving remission at six months' nor 'achieving response at six months but not remission' are the current measures under consideration.

 - Correlation between patients with depression outcome and diabetes outcome.
-The developer hypothesizes that there will be a weak but positive correlation between these two chronic conditions for adults only.
+The developer hypothesized that there will be a weak but positive correlation between these two chronic conditions for adults only.

-- R-squared (adults) = 0.195
+- R-squared (adults) = 0.2244

+- Note that neither of these measures are the measure under consideration.